Motion Paradox’s Complaints Handling Policy

 - a realistic timetable; and

-- a full explanation of what is being done to address the complaint.
+- an explanation of what is being done to address the complaint.

 Investigation of the Complaint